Email this link to a friend.

 What about the element of chance ?
 This plays a huge role in everyone's life - and this is true for IVF clinics as well.
 We all have good months, when everyone seems to get pregnant - and then bad months, when the pregnancy rate drops for no good rhyme or reason.
 The IVF process is complex and is impacted by many factors, and we still cannot tease apart and isolate all the variables, no matter how good our quality control is !

 So does this mean that if the result of an IVF treatment is a matter of chance and destiny that patients should leave everything upto God ?
 Of course not !
-A matter of choice

 Choice still has an extremely important role to play !
 Infertile patients have to make many choices themselves - all of which can have a major influence in the final outcome.

 Firstly, they have to choose to do IVF treatment - and when to do this.
 They then have to choose which clinic to go to - and this can make a world of a difference !
 It's important for you to choose to be well-informed and actively engaged as I believe this plays a major role in ensuring a positive outcome.

 Patient participation helps your doctor to design a better treatment plan, tailored to your needs; and well-informed patients can help to prevent errors and slip ups !
 Patients need to speak up - and they can do this confidently if they have done their homework properly !